mlapoint1960/js-react-meetups-routing-lesson/readme-first.md

 After going through the various segmanents I relaized i should javascript.

-But I liked learing React and seeing the results.
+But I liked learning React and seeing the results.